midjourney/docs/FAQs.md

 **Q: How do I DM the bot?**

 A: The easiest way to initiate a DM conversation with the bot is to reply to a generation you made in a bot channel with the envelope emoji, :envelope:, and it will open a DM conversation with you in Discord.
 You will have to find it in your Discord Home, where Direct Messages and listed.
 Click on the **MidJourney Bot**.
 Now you can use the `/imagine` command and other commands listed below.
+Please note the images will still appear on your gallery unless you use /private

 **Q: I thought my DM images were private.
 Why are they being moderated?**

-They are not private unless you have paid for `/private` mode.
-Images created in DM (or via sub-threads) are still viewable by others in the gallery feed unless you have specified you are `/private`.
+Images created in DMs and with /private are still viewable by moderators and the midjourney team.

 **Q: The bot should have DM'ed me because I used ✉️, but I don't see any messages.**